PeteVanBenthuysen/cs2-clutch-survival-analysis/README.md

 ## Overview

-This project analyzes retake scenarios on Mirage (A and B bombsites) in CS2 professional play by tracking player positioning, combat outcomes, and utility usage during post-plant situations.
-Rather than relying on simplified probability estimates or arbitrary assumptions, we build empirical models from 569 professional demo files to understand how position, utility, and time affect survival in clutch scenarios.
+This project analyzes post-plant survival in Counter-Strike 2 professional matches on Mirage using Cox proportional hazards regression with Ridge regularization (L2).
+We process 569 professional demo files from major tournaments (2023-2025) to model how positioning, equipment, utility state, and team composition affect player survival probability during both terrorist post-plant defense and counter-terrorist retake scenarios.

+Our models achieve concordance indices of 0.748-0.806, demonstrating strong predictive power for survival outcomes based on empirically-derived spatial features and game state variables.
+This provides a rigorous, data-driven framework for understanding tactical positioning in competitive CS2.

-The core question: given a player's position at any moment during a retake, what factors determine their likelihood of survival, and how do these factors change over time?
+The core question: given a player's position, equipment, and game state at any moment during post-plant play, what is their instantaneous hazard rate (risk of elimination), and how do these factors change dynamically over time?

 ## Motivation